 In our case, the number of FIB and CRP are not very small, so taking the difference is not unreasonable.
 And the difference is stable.
 It won’t be affected by the denominator like in the ratio.
 If there were scientific evident that the FIB and CRP are operating in multiplicative scale, the ratio will be a better choice, for we get back to additive scale by log-transform the data.
 Also, if we want to downweight outliers, the geometric mean would be a better choice.

+Total: 5/5